open-webrtc-toolkit/owt-server/doc/servermd/AnalyticsServerGuide_en_US.md

 Using Open WebRTC Toolkit For Media Analytics
 =============================================
-In this document we introduce the media analytics functionality provided by Open WebRTC Toolkit(https://github.com/open-webrtc-toolkit/owt-server), namely OWT, and a step by step guide to implement your own media analytics plugins with GStreamer pipeline and Intel Distribution of OpenVION.
+In this document we introduce the media analytics functionality provided by Open WebRTC Toolkit (https://github.com/open-webrtc-toolkit/owt-server), namely OWT, and a step by step guide to implement your own media analytics plugins with GStreamer pipeline and Intel Distribution of OpenVINO.

 OWT Media Analytics Architecture
 ================================